HaoWillSi/HaoWillSi.github.io/_posts/2019-03-25-A simpleimplementation of feedforward neuronal networks with HH neurons in Brian2.md

 ---
 layout:     post
-title:      A single implementation of feedforward neuronal networks with HH neurons in Brian2
+title:      A simple implementation of feedforward neuronal networks with HH neurons in Brian2
 subtitle:   Adapted from Diesmann code exmple
 date:       2019-03-25
 author:     HSI